mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/feature-eng.md

 +---+-----+----+------------+-------+--------+----------+------------+------------+
 ```

-The prices predicted by the second predictor, based on the full joined table, are on average the closest to the true price.
+The prices predicted by the second predictor (based on the full joined table) are, on average, the closest to the true price.